 The following article contains information on housing options for disabled adults including links, resources, and other information.

 Caregiving is one of the most challenges and rewarding roles a person will ever have.
 There are steps a person can take to reduce some of the challenges of being a caregiver.
 SDSU Extension compiled these resources to help.

-Providing care to a friend or family member who is disabled is both rewarding and challenging at the same time.
-SDSU Extension has compiled these resources about caring for oneself as you provide care to a friend or loved on who is disabled.
+Providing care to a friend or family member with a disability is both rewarding and challenging at the same time.
+SDSU Extension has compiled these resources about caring for oneself as you provide care to a friend or loved one with a disability.

 Do you want to remain in your home and community, even when facing chronic disease, disability or short term injury?
 If you said yes, you are like many people across our great state.
 Our homes, communities, and technology are significant barriers to remaining independent.

 A crisis is looming: the baby boomer generation is reaching retirement age.
-Fears of their mass exodus from the workforce paints the headlines of many media outlets across the country.
-Many of these stories are missing a significant historical event underlying challenges our businesses and organizations are experiencing: the demographic transition.
-The image below shows the different phases of the demographic transition.
+Fears of their mass exodus from the workforce is featured in the headlines of many media outlets across the country.

 As the population gets older, it will be beneficial to develop affinity between the generations.
 SDSU Extension compiled these resources to help.

-People at any age may benefit from physical activity.
-Physical fitness decreases the risk of hypertension, heart disease, type 2 diabetes, obesity, and some cancers.
+We can benefit from physical activity at any age.
+Physical fitness decreases our risk of hypertension, heart disease, type 2 diabetes, obesity, and some cancers.
 Yet, only 30% of people between 45 and 64 years of age, 25% of people between 65 and 74, and only 11% of people over 85 report being physically active.